 Below are some of the following key tools for tracking defect.

 Bugzilla was made online for users in 1998.
 It is a highly mature bug tracking tool or defect tracking tool.
-It helps the tester to report bugs, keep track of existing or reported bugs, also provides features of marking a bug as issue or enhancements or similar type of requests.
+It helps the tester to report bugs, keep track of existing or reported bugs, also provides features of marking a bug as an issue or enhancements or similar type of requests.

 - Advanced Search – Bugzilla has advanced features in which users can search a bug with the full text of the bug.
-Advanced search bug could be further extended to customize search as per the user requirement
+Advanced search bug could be further extended to customize search as per the user requirement.

-- Email Notification – Bugzilla provides a feature of email notification in which the user gets notified via email if any changes are made in the bugs like a comment is done or any other changes are done to the bug
+- Email Notification – Bugzilla provides a feature of email notification in which the user gets notified via email if any changes are made in the bugs, like a comment is done or any other changes are done to the bug

 JIRA is developed by an Australian company Atlassian, JIRA is initially majorly an incident management tool.
 JIRA provides all features like the recording of bugs, reporting the bugs, managing bug stages, etc.